Policy on the Appointment of Graduate Student Instructors for Undergraduate Courses

 Committee on Courses of Instruction Policy on the Appointment and Use of Undergraduate Teaching Assistants (UTAs)

 “Undergraduate Teaching Assistant” (UTA) refers to an undergraduate student appointed in the capacity of a Teaching Assistant.
-The Committee on Courses of Instruction (CCI) approves the appropriateness of instructors for classes (SCB 13.17.5), including appointment of UTAs.
-Prior to requesting that an undergraduate be hired to as an UTA (Teaching Assistant, title code 2311), departments must ensure that there are no qualified graduate students available for the position.
-Questions associated with the process by which to determine that no qualified graduate students are available should be directed to the Division of Graduate Studies.
+The Committee on Courses of Instruction (CCI) approves the appropriateness of instructors for classes (SCB 13.17.4), including appointment of UTAs.
+Prior to requesting that an undergraduate be hired as an UTA (Teaching Assistant, title code 2311), departments must ensure that there are no qualified graduate students available for the position.
+Questions associated with the process by which to determine that no qualified graduate students are available can be directed to the Division of Graduate Studies.

 UTA Requests should be submitted not less than 1 week before the quarter starts.
 If late requests are needed, please email the CCI Analyst.

 [SB 750.E: No student may serve as a reader or assistant in a course in which the student is enrolled].
 Policy approved by CEP on April 7, 2011 and updated on October 2014.
+Last revised by the Committee on Courses of Instruction on May 6, 2024